whitneyburton/portfolios/students/1606-back/jean-joeris/20160111-jean-joeris-m4.md

 ### Areas of Emphasis

 In addition to having a strong finish to Turing, I wanted to continue to support Armstrong posse.
 I believe I succeeded in both of these goals.
 I worked on a difficult brownfield app, and I ran weekly spike sessions.
 Another goal I had was to learn Elixir.
 While I didn't learn a ton more Elixir, I did start to dive into Phoenix.
 This was something I didn't predict but have been very happy with.
+Coming to a new web framework that feels like Rails yet has a very different paradigm has been awesome.
+It has highlighted for me how much I have learned at Turing.
+I feel empowered to go build whatever I want.

+## Rubric Scores

+Fill in how *YOU* would grade yourself from 1-4 in the following categories this module:

+* **A: End-of-Module Assessment**: 3
+* **B: Individual Work & Projects**: 3
+* **C: Group Work & Projects**: 3
+* **D: Professional Development**: 3
+* **E: Feedback & Community Participation**: 4

 ### End of Module Assessment